스킴

 so \(\mathfrak{p}\) must be a maximal ideal.

-Then by definition, if \(x\) is a generic point of \(C\), any open subset \(U\) always contains \(x\).
-Thus, a generic point can be thought of as a point close to every point of \(C\).
+Then by definition, if \(x\) is a generic point of \(C\), every open subset \(U\) contains \(x\).
+Hence a generic point can be regarded as a point lying arbitrarily close to every point of \(C\).

 Topological Properties of Schemes

-A scheme, if we ignore the structure sheaf, is just a topological space, so it can have properties of topological spaces.
+A scheme, if we ignore its structure sheaf, is simply a topological space, and therefore may possess properties of topological spaces.

-The corresponding topological definitions for the above can be found in [Topology] §Compact Spaces, ⁋Definition 1, [Topology] §Dimension, ⁋Definition 6, and [Topology] §Connected Spaces, ⁋Definition 1, respectively.2 The following are examples and counterexamples for this definition.
+The corresponding definitions in topology can be found in §Compact Spaces, ⁋Definition 1, [Topology] §Dimension, ⁋Definition 6, and §Connected Spaces, ⁋Definition 1, respectively.2 The following are examples and counterexamples illustrating this definition.

-Example 4 By §Spectrums, ⁋Lemma 12, we know that any affine scheme is quasi-compact.
-As an example of a scheme that is not quasi-compact, there is of course a disjoint union of infinitely many schemes.
+Example 4 By §Spectra, ⁋Lemma 12, we know that every affine scheme is quasi-compact.
+As an example of a scheme that is not quasi-compact, one may of course take a disjoint union of infinitely many schemes.

-Since an irreducible space is always connected, the above examples are also examples of connected spaces.
-The following example provides examples of schemes that are not connected, and schemes that are connected but not irreducible, given as certain closed subschemes of the affine plane \(\mathbb{A}^2_\mathbb{K}\).
+Since an irreducible space is always connected, the above examples also furnish examples of connected spaces.
+The following example provides schemes that are not connected, and schemes that are connected but not irreducible, realized as certain closed subschemes of the affine plane \(\mathbb{A}^2_\mathbb{K}\).

-We have not yet defined closed subschemes, but at least in §Spectrums, ⁋Proposition 9 we already saw that for an affine scheme \(\Spec A\) and any ideal \(\mathfrak{a}\) of \(A\), via the canonical morphism \(A \rightarrow A/\mathfrak{a}\), the spaces \(\Spec A/\mathfrak{a}\) and \(Z(\mathfrak{a})\subseteq \Spec A\) are homeomorphic as topological spaces.
-Since connectedness and irreducibility are both properties of topological spaces, the topological properties of \(\Spec A/\mathfrak{a}\) can be checked by examining the topological structure of the closed subset \(Z(\mathfrak{a})\) of \(\Spec A\).
-When we call these closed subschemes, the only thing missing is the relationship between the structure sheaf of \(\Spec A/\mathfrak{a}\) and the structure sheaf of \(\Spec A\) (restricted to \(Z(\mathfrak{a})\)), which we will revisit in §Closed Subschemes.
+We have not yet defined closed subschemes, but at least in §Spectra, ⁋Proposition 9 we already saw that for an affine scheme \(\Spec A\) and any ideal \(\mathfrak{a}\) of \(A\), the canonical morphism \(A \rightarrow A/\mathfrak{a}\) makes \(\Spec A/\mathfrak{a}\) and \(Z(\mathfrak{a})\subseteq \Spec A\) homeomorphic as topological spaces.
+Since connectedness and irreducibility are both topological properties, the topological properties of \(\Spec A/\mathfrak{a}\) can be checked by examining the topological structure of the closed subset \(Z(\mathfrak{a})\) of \(\Spec A\).
+When we call these closed subschemes, the only missing ingredient is the relationship between the structure sheaf of \(\Spec A/\mathfrak{a}\) and the structure sheaf of \(\Spec A\) (restricted to \(Z(\mathfrak{a})\)), which we will revisit in §Closed Subschemes.

 Example 6 First, an example of a scheme that is not connected is the closed subscheme of \(\mathbb{A}^2_\mathbb{K}\)